 I'm a Senior Applications Developer at King County.

 Right now I am building a web app to manage and edit Road Assets like stop

 signs and crosswalks using the Next.js framework and ESRI's ArcGIS JS mapping library.
 The

-back-end of this app is composed of authenticated APIs exposed through Azure's API Management service and
+back-end of this app is composed of authenticated Feature Services exposed by ArcGIS Enterprise.

-This web app is a direct reimplementation of a decade-old app that was built on the now deprecated
+This web app is a direct reimplementation of a product built on the now deprecated

 Silverlight 👀 framework from Microsoft.

 - Investigate the portablity of Local, Tollfree, and Wireless numbers

 - Handles up to 350 Phone Numbers in 20 seconds

 When large organizations switch VOIP phone service providers often they bring their existing phone numbers